Bulbatronik/Nokia-Hard-Spectrum-Partitioning/README.md

 We perform the simulation over each topology for both algorithms using both partitioning.
 To analyze the `hard spectrum partitioning` we define a hyperparameter, which controls the percentage of spectrum allocated to 75GHz channels.
 We continuously increase the number of demands by 50 until the blocking probability exceeds 1%.
 Since the traffic for each number of demands is random, we perform multiple `Monte Carlo simulations` and record the mean value of the cost and blocking probability with confidence intervals.

 ### 4. Results
 The final results are presented [this file](materials/Final%20Presentation%20Project%208.pdf).
-The presentation was held at the office of Nokia and received the maximum grade for the project.
+The presentation was held at **Nokia**'s office, and the maximum grade for the project was received.

 ## Miscellaneous